-The North East Catchment Management Authority (CMA) has received funding from the Australian Government to undertake knowledge building and practical on-ground, climate-smart agriculture activities across north-east Victoria over the next four years.
+The North East Catchment Management Authority (CMA) has received funding from the Australian Government to undertake knowledge building and practical on-ground, climate-smart agriculture activities across north-east Victoria over the next four years until June 2028.

-The delivery of this project will include funding for:
+The delivery of this project includes funding for:

-- Group Grants for groups and organisation to deliver group-led activities that support agricultural productivity in north-east Victoria, by improving sustainable land management and protecting and conserving natural capital and biodiversity on farms.
+Group Grants for groups and organisation to deliver group-led activities that support agricultural productivity in north-east Victoria, by improving sustainable land management and protecting and conserving natural capital and biodiversity on farms.
 This includes funding for events (e.g. workshops, field days, training courses) to improve farmer knowledge and adoption of sustainable agricultural practices, and on-farm soil testing, soil and farm monitoring equipment, demonstration sites and trials, and revegetation programs.
-One round of grants will be offered in March 2025 for projects ranging in 1 to 2.5 years in length, with a total funding pool of $300 000 available.
+12 projects were awarded funding through an Expression of Interest process held in March 2025, including:

 Activities delivered by the CMA throughout the duration of the project will include: